TubalQ/BackupBuddy/README.md

 All remotes configured with rclone.
 All existing backup jobs.

-# Example Commands (BackupBuddy needs sudo))
+# Commands (BackupBuddy needs sudo))

     sudo ./BackupBuddy

 # Example Backup

 Backing up /home/user/documents to "your-name-for-your-cloud":/backups/documents.
-Compressing files with level up to6.
+Compressing files with level up to 6.
 Splitting files into 5GB parts. (you can choose freely from MB to TB)

 # Example Restore